tuhintheicy/Code-for-IEEE-tech-team.github.io/README.md

 # Code-for-IEEE-tech-team
-this contains the code for the website that i have created.
+This contains the code (combined with all types of Frontend and Backend development) for the website that i have made for IEEE JUSB membership drive screening test.